open-contracting/deploy/docs/how-to/update.rst

 Troubleshoot
 ------------

+Gotchas in Pillar files:

 -  If unquoted, `yes`, `no`, `true` and `false` are parsed as booleans.
 Use quotes to parse as strings.
+-  A blank value is parsed as `None`.
+Use the empty string `''` to parse as a string.

 Check history
 -------------